oscarhiggott/BeliefMatching/README.md

 ### Sinter integration

-To integrate with [sinter](https://github.com/quantumlib/Stim/tree/main/glue/sample), you can use the `sinter.BeliefMatchingSinterDecoder` class, which inherits from `sinter.Decoder`.
+To integrate with [sinter](https://github.com/quantumlib/Stim/tree/main/glue/sample), you can use the `beliefmatching.BeliefMatchingSinterDecoder` class, which inherits from `sinter.Decoder`.
 To use it, you can use the `custom_decoders` argument when using `sinter.collect`:

 ```python